Garrett, IN Water Heater Installation

 Draining the old tank using a hose to empty it completely

-Disconnecting supply lines, including the cold water supply inlet and hot water outlet
+Disconnecting supply lines, including the cold water supply inlet and hot water supply line

 Removing the exhaust vent (for gas units) or electrical connections (for electric units)

-Hauling away the old unit for proper disposal or recycling
+Hauling away the existing water heater for proper disposal or recycling

 2. Preparing the Installation Area